CanDIG/candigv2_dashboard/README.md

 ### Available pages

-Below there is a list of some (but not limited to) available pages for data visualization.
+Below there is a list of screenshots of selected pages.
 Click on the picture to expand it.

 | ![](https://raw.githubusercontent.com/CanDIG/candigv2_dashboard/develop/docs/overview_page.png)        | ![](https://raw.githubusercontent.com/CanDIG/candigv2_dashboard/develop/docs/htsget_browser.png) |
 |------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------|